-In November 2022, the Company entered into the PHP MSA (see Note 8).
+In November 2022, the Company entered into the PHP MSA (see Note 7).
 Concurrently with the PHP MSA, the Company entered into the PHP Work Order, pursuant to which PHP agreed to advise and counsel the Company regarding clinical development and regulatory matters with respect to its product candidates.
 The PHP Work Order was effective for six months from November 2022 and terminated in accordance with its terms in May 2023.
-As compensation for the services and deliverables under the PHP Work Order, the Company recognized research and development expense of \$0.5 million per month during the term of the PHP Work Order for an Aggregate Fee of \$3.0 million.
+As compensation for the services and deliverables under the PHP Work Order, the Company paid PHP a cash fee of \$0.5 million per month during the term of the PHP Work Order for an Aggregate Fee of \$3.0 million.